This is a complete glossary of fly fishing terms that you’ll need to learn in order to understand what people are talking about.

-Sea-run – A term describing brown, cutthroat and rainbow trout that hatch in fresh water, migrate to the sea to mature, and return to fresh water to spawn.
-Rainbow trout (in the Pacific Northwest and Great Lakes) are the best known sea-run trout; these are called steelhead.
+Sea-run – A term describing brown, cutthroat, and rainbow trout that hatch in freshwater, migrate to the sea to mature, and return to freshwater to spawn.
+Rainbow trout (in the Pacific Northwest and Great Lakes) is the best-known sea-run trout; these are called steelhead.

 Shooting head or Shooting Taper (ST) – a short single tapered fly line, 30-38 feet long; shooting heads are designed for longest casts with minimum effort; shooting heads allow quick change of line types (floating, sinking, sink-tip, etc.) by quickly interchanging head sections; shooting heads are most commonly used with salmon, steelhead, saltwater, and shad fishing, though they can be used in all types of fly fishing.

 Single action – The typical fly reel wherein a single turn of the handle causes one turn of the reel spool.
-This is distinguished from the multiplier reel where a single turn of the handle causes multiple turns of the spool and makes it easier to retrieve line.
-Almost all high quality fly reels are single action.
+This is distinguished from the multiplier reel where a single turn of the handle causes multiple turns of the spool and makes it easier to retrieve the line.
+Almost all high-quality fly reels are single action.

 Sink Rate – the speed at which a sinking fly line sinks; there are at least 6 different sink rates for fly lines, from very slow to extremely fast.

 Sink-Tip Fly Line (F/S) – a floating fly line where the tip portion sinks; available in various lengths, most commonly from 4 feet to 30 feet.
-The 10 foot sink-tips are most commonly used and are practical in many applications; sink-tip lines are useful in all types of fly fishing, but especially in wet fly or streamer fishing.
+The 10-foot sink-tips are most commonly used and are practical in many applications; sink-tip lines are useful in all types of fly fishing, but especially when using wet fly fishing rigs or streamer fishing.

 Sinking Fly Line (S) – a fly line in which the entire length of the line sinks beneath the surface of the water.